How to budget your income as a student

 Don't forget RESP and student loan funds

-Make sure that you account for any money that’s going directly from your RESP or a government student loan to your educational institution.
+Make sure that you keep track of any money that’s going directly from your RESP or a government student loan to your educational institution.
 Even though it may not feel like “real” money because it never passes through your personal accounts, it’s still part of your big-picture calculation.

 Manage different income streams